Types of Ratio: What are Financial Ratios?

 • Advocating choices on funding, investing, and budgeting.

-• Spotting gaps in liquidity, operations, and profitability as well as strengths.
+• spotting gaps in liquidity, operations, and profitability as well as strengths.

-• Improving correspondence among creditors, investors, and management among other parties.
+• improving correspondence among creditors, investors, and management among other parties.

 • Financial statements would be huge amounts of numbers with little comparative value without ratios.
 Ratios give context, standards, and clarity.